InteliBlockchain/the-pillars-of-programming/src/chapter_0/the_pillars.md

 }
 ```

 Wtf?
-Well, floating point arithmetic can introduce tiny errors that can snowball into significant bugs, especially in finance applications like blockchain where
+Well, floating point arithmetic can introduce tiny errors that can snowball into significant bugs, especially in finance applications like blockchain.

 #### Matrix multiplication
 *Mathematical Concept:* $C = A \times B$